In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 > Hi Leute,

-> wer kann mir ein Programmlisting geben/ schreiben, welches das CR4-Register
+> wer kann mir ein Programmlisting geben/ schreiben, welches das

 > unter BP 7.0 in einem Assemblerblock ausliest und anzeigt ?